 Coventry BS must be informed of your intention in advance of letting out your property as this is likely to be a breach of Coventry BS’s mortgage conditions.
 In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact Coventry BS directly.
 You need not do this via a Coventry BS conveyancing panel solicitor.

-I am due to exchange contracts on my apartment.
+I am selling my flat.
 I had a double glazing fitted in May 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Co-operative are being problematic.
-The West Yorkshire solicitor who is on the Co-operative conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Co-operative are insisting on a building regulation certificate.
-Why do Co-operative have a conveyancing panel if they don't accept advice from them?
+My buyer's mortgage company, Kent Reliance are being pedantic.
+The West Yorkshire solicitor who is on the Kent Reliance conveyancing panel is saying indemnity insurance will be fine but Kent Reliance are insisting on a building regulation certificate.
+Why do Kent Reliance have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Co-operative have referred the matter to their valuer.
-The reason why Co-operative may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Kent Reliance have referred the matter to their valuer.
+The reason why Kent Reliance may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.